 Same game, different take – Jillian Dingwall

-I got this game for Christmas sometime in the late eighties and I remember everything about that moment to this very day.
+I got this game for Christmas some time in the late ’80s and I remember everything about that moment to this very day.
 Seeing the gold cartridge for the first time gave me a feeling that has yet to be replicated.
 It felt like it was made out of real gold.
 The game itself had a very ethereal and medieval feel to it and I was drawn into that world for months.
 My mum sat with me for the entire duration, helping me out when I needed it and feeding me when I looked a bit malnourished.
 The part of the game that stood out the most for me, though, was the final boss.
 Up until that moment I had persevered with bosses to a point and then tended to give up when the next shiny new game came along, but there was something about this game that made me determined to finish, and it was the single most challenging thing I have ever accomplished.
 I was mentally exhausted after days of fighting, but then one day, two minutes before my parents were taking us out for dinner, I did it.
 Everyone was watching and it felt glorious.
 The Legend of Zelda taught me one thing: Never give up.

 Also of particular note: The Legend of Zelda: Link’s Awakening (GB) – Matt Jonas